ICP-Y2/workshop-week-2-JonamGurung-13/README.md

 **3.2.
 Learning Reflection**

 Write a brief note on the results observed while changing the resistor’s resistance in the simulation.
 What about direction of LED connected?
+We observed that the result is same as that of 3.1 the resistor's resistance is changed it affects the LED's intensity like when the resistance is low, the intensity of LED increases and vice versa.
+Hence, when there is low resistance in resistor it increases the intensity of the LED and when the resistance is high, it decreases the intensity of LED.

 ```